ankur-bohra/stroll-plus/README.md

 Archived due to deviation from original goal.
+New project at https://github.com/ankur-bohra/stroll

+___
 # stroll
 Automatically join zoom links.
 Without a browser.